harmony-one/h/progress/konstantin-potapov.md

 Most Important Contribution
-The primary contribution this quarter was achieving stable 60-blocks-per-minute performance on devnet, a significant milestone toward 1-second block finality, with timestamp deviation of approximately 1.5%.
+The primary contribution this quarter was unblocking the new release by resolving a series of hard-fork-level issues: invalid block production caused by incorrect precompile writes, a chain fork caused by an incorrect sender address in cross-shard transactions, and a cross-shard receipt generation failure.
+After the fixes, the node successfully participated in consensus and imported over 100k blocks.

 Q1 Summary
+During Q1, Ulad and I hit 60 blocks per minute on devnet with 1.5% timestamp deviation.
+The new release launched on mainnet with zero downtime and full backward compatibility.
+And I also migrated from Travis to GitHub Actions, cutting infrastructure costs.

-During Q1, Ulad and I achieved 60 blocks per minute on localnet and reproduced the results on devnet.
-To support this work, I implemented utilities to collect and analyze block timestamps from mainnet and devnet, and investigated visualization approaches using Grafana and Prometheus.
+Ulad and I hit 60 blocks per minute on devnet with 1.5% timestamp deviation.
+To get there, I built tooling to analyze block timestamps across mainnet and devnet, and evaluated Grafana and Prometheus for sub-second visualization.

-In parallel, I resolved multiple RPC issues.
-An incompatibility in the call tracer, introduced by the upstream native implementation, was resolved by replacing it with a JavaScript module-based implementation.
-Additional RPC fixes were tested with Ulad and deployed to mainnet.
+The new release was launched on mainnet with zero downtime and full backward compatibility.
+Under the hood, this required resolving hard-fork-level issues: invalid block production caused by incorrect precompile writes, a chain fork from an incorrect sender address in cross-shard transactions, and a cross-shard receipt generation failure.

-I also migrated the CI pipeline from Travis CI to GitHub Actions, reducing infrastructure costs while improving pipeline execution speed.
+CI was migrated from Travis to GitHub Actions, cutting infrastructure costs while speeding up pipelines.

+---

+2026-04-03 Fri: This week I implemented NTP-based time correction for block production.
+The node periodically queries NTP and stores the offset between local and network time.
+When creating or validating a block, the corrected timestamp is used to reject blocks with timestamps in the future.
+This improves time accuracy in consensus and helps prevent clock skew issues on nodes with misconfigured local time.

+---

 2026-03-27 Fri: This week I created a PR migrating CI from Travis to GitHub Actions.
 It runs pipelines faster and is free, which should reduce costs.
 I have resolved the remaining RPC request issues, and we are almost ready for the new release launch.